ADolbyB/process-scheduler/README.md

 # Process_Scheduler
 A C++ process scheduler project using predefined processes and queue structs

-This Process Scheduler was built and runs on the Linux Build of Code::Blocks v20.03 using g++ compiler.
+This Process Scheduler was built and runs on the Linux Build of Code::Blocks v20.03 using g++ compiler and C++11 ISO C++ language standard compiler flag.

 This was a project for Fall 2021 semester in COP4610 Operating Systems class at FAU.